Broad Run (conservation area): Location and access

 The boundary of the wildland, as determined by the Wilderness Society, is shown in the adjacent map.
 Additional roads and trails are given on National Geographic Maps 788 (Covington, Alleghany Highlands).
 A great variety of information, including topographic maps, aerial views, satellite data and weather information, is obtained by selecting the link with the wild land's coordinates in the upper right of this page.

 Beyond maintained trails, old logging roads can be used to explore the area.
 The Appalachian Mountains were extensively timbered in the early twentieth century leaving logging roads that are becoming overgrown but still passable.
 Old logging roads and railroad grades can be located by consulting the historical topographic maps available from the United States Geological Survey (USGS).
 The Broad Run wild area is covered by USGS topographic maps New Castle, Catawba, Oriskany and Daleville.

 Natural history

 The area is within the Ridge and Valley Subsection of the Northern Ridge and Valley Section in the Central Appalachian Broadleaf Coniferous Forest-Meadow Province.
 Yellow poplar, northern red oak, white oak, basswood, cucumber tree, white ash, eastern hemlock and red maple are found in colluvial drainages, toeslopes and along flood plains of small to medium-sized streams.
 White oak, northern red oak, and hickory dominate on the north and west, while chestnut oak, scarlet oak and yellow pine are found on ridgetops and exposed sites.

-The area includes the Lick Branch Barren special biological area and a Central Appalachian Shale Barren terrestrial community.
+The area includes the Lick Branch Barren special biological area and Central Appalachian shale barrens terrestrial community.
 The shale barren provides habitat for the Virginia white-haired leatherflower.
 The narrow-leaved blue-curls has been seen within the area.